-Secondly, our model of bandit feedback is of what is commonly studied within stochastic linear bandit literatures (cf. \citet{abe1999associative, auer2002using, dani2008stochastic, abbasi2011improved}).
+We also mention that our model of bandit feedback is commonly studied within stochastic linear bandit literature (cf. \citet{abe1999associative, auer2002using, dani2008stochastic, abbasi2011improved}).
 Also, as we consider the dynamically changing system states (or {\it reward vectors}), it is closely related to adversarial bandit problems (e.g., \citet{bubeck2012regret, hazan2016introduction}).
 Recently, some studies on non-stationary rewards have been made (cf. \citet{auer2019achieving,besbes2014stochastic,chen2019new,cheung2022hedging,luo2018efficient,russac2019weighted,trovo2020sliding,wu2018learning}) although they do not deal with periodically behaved dynamical system properly (see discussions in \citep{cai2021periodic} as well).
-For discrete action settings, periodic bandit \citep{oh2019periodic} was proposed, which aims at optimizing for the total regret.
-Also, if the period is known, Gaussian process bandit for periodic reward functions was proposed (\citet{cai2021periodic}) under Gaussian noise assumption.
-On the other hand, while our results could be extended to the regret minimization problems, our primary goal is to estimate certain global information about the system in provably efficient ways.
-To the best of our knowledge, this is the first attempts of providing provably correct methods for dynamic structure estimations under fairly general noise assumption.
+For discrete action settings, \citep{oh2019periodic} proposed the periodic bandit, which aims at minimizing the total regret.
+Also, if the period is known, Gaussian process bandit for periodic reward functions was proposed \citep{cai2021periodic} under Gaussian noise assumption.
+While our results could be extended to the regret minimization problems by employing our algorithms for estimating the periodic information before committing to arms in a certain way, we emphasize that our primary goal is to estimate such periodic information in provably efficient ways.
+We thus mention that our work is orthogonal to the recent studies on regret minimization problems for non-stationary environments (or in particular, periodic/seasonal environments).
 Refer to \citep{lattimore2020bandit} for bandit algorithms that are not covered here.

-Lastly, we mention that there exist many period estimation methods (e.g., \citet{moore2014online, tenneti2015nested}), and under zero-noise case it is a trivial problem.
-Besides, one of the most famous work for dynamic structure estimation of general nonlinear systems includes that of Takens' \citep{takens1981detecting}; however, it cannot straightforwardly generalize to perturbed observation case.